XPRIZE/GLEXP-Team-The-Linguaculturalists/README.md

 #### Numeracy

-Progressios through the game is driven by a marketplace where the player can sell their words and letters, earning in-game currency.
+Progression through the game is driven by a marketplace where the player can sell their words and letters, earning in-game currency.
 This currency can then be used to purchase additional letters (raising them takes time, and not all letters can be raised as crops).
 During these exchanges the player will be encouraged to calculate small sums and differences themselves to speed up gameplay, with a fallback to counting up or down one item at a time.

 #### Socializing